Common questions

 How is mixing / stirring performed in the Pioreactor?

-Stirring is performed with a 15mm stir bar inside the vial, controlled by a pair of magnets spinning below the vial.
+Stirring is performed with a micro stir bar inside the vial, controlled by a pair of magnets spinning below the vial.
 The rotation speed, RPM, of the stir bar can be controlled using the Pioreactor software.
 This stirring is also how aeration is done.

 Can I use my own stir bar?